envoyproxy/learnenvoy/_articles/on-your-laptop.md

           route_config:
 ```

 Destroy your Docker Compose stack with `docker-compose down`, then rebuild it
 with `docker-compose up --build -d`.
 Make a few requests to your services using
 curl, then log into a shell with `docker-compose exec front-envoy /bin/bash`.
 An
-access.log file should be in /var/log, showing the results of your requests.
+`access.log` file should be in `/var/log`, showing the results of your requests.

 ## Admin Server